rawii22/FreeCellGodot/README.md

 - **Save Data**: Statistics on games played are persistent.
 - **Easter Eggs**: 2023 is quite an interesting number...
 - **Custom Game**: Click on the "2023" next to my name when you open the settings screen to open the custom game screen.
+	- Use the arrow keys to change which card slot is selected.
+Clicking "tab" after moving the selected card slot will move the focus to the card selection area.
+After hitting "enter" in the card selection area or clicking "tab" again, the focus will move back to the card slot area.

 ## Shortcuts